January 1-3, 1928 (Sunday–Tuesday)

 Vaudeville

 Slayman-Ali and his Seven Blue Devils—Whirlwind tumblers direct from the Orpheum!
-The most sensational troupe on the stage today
+The most

 Eileen Flory—Singing Character Comedienne